Time to Read: 6 minutes

 There has been much publicity around the state of the hearing industry over the past two years and the high prices some clinics charge for their hearing aids.
 While this is true in many cases, it is not a complete picture of the industry.
 It has also opened the door for a few unscrupulous predators to come into the market preying on people’s perception that hearing aids are generally overpriced in Australia.

-Introducing low cost Hearing Aids with a major catch!
+Low cost Hearing Aids with a major catch!

 These things aren’t Hearing Aids at all!

 As with everything else in life, there are different quality levels of PSAPS.
 Those costing less than $300 each are generally poorer quality, while those costing over $300 tend to have better sound quality and even some noise reduction built in.
-The key difference factor between a hearing aid and PSAP is that PSAPs cannot be adjusted to your hearing loss configuration.
+The key difference factor between a hearing aid and PSAP is that generally PSAPs cannot be adjusted to your hearing loss configuration.
 They do, however, often have volume controls, so don’t confuse this with suitability for hearing loss.

 Some companies use higher quality PSAP advertised as hearing aids priced at $349 each to get you to visit their site.
 They then have higher cost models available with better features.
 Their highest cost model is actually an unknown brand basic hearing aid which is priced similarly to a quality brand name basic hearing aids that can be obtained locally at an audiologist.
 So you could end up paying the same price online for a no name brand hearing aid, without the 3 year warranty and professional care that goes with getting a true hearing aid from an audiologist.